Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Supercooling at high temperature

 \section{Supercooling at high temperature}

-The equilibrium properties of a high temperature plasma can be described in Matsubara's imaginary time formalism~\cite{Matsubara:1955ws}.
-In this formalism, fluctuations of several mass scales arise: modes with non-zero Matsubara frequency have masses of the order $\pi T$ or higher at temperature $T$, while zero-modes can have masses which are parametrically smaller $m \sim g T$~\cite{Kapusta:2006pm,Laine:2016hma}.
+The equilibrium properties of a high-temperature plasma can be described in Matsubara's imaginary time formalism~\cite{Matsubara:1955ws}.
+In this formalism, fluctuations of several mass scales arise: modes with non-zero Matsubara frequency have masses of the order $\pi T$ or higher at temperature $T$, while zero modes can have masses which are parametrically smaller $m \sim g T$~\cite{Kapusta:2006pm,Laine:2016hma}.
 Here, the dimensionless coupling $\frac{g^2}{(4\pi)^2} \ll 1$ parametrises the hierarchy.
-Such a hierarchy allows for a HT expansion with respect to $\frac{m}{T} \sim g$, and suggests an EFT picture, where an EFT for long distance IR physics for phase transitions is constructed, by integrating out short-distance non-zero modes in the UV.
-These UV modes screen modes in the IR, and generate thermal mass corrections~\cite{Dolan:1973qd}.
+Such a hierarchy allows for a HT expansion with respect to $\frac{m}{T} \sim g$, and suggests an EFT picture, where an EFT for long-distance IR physics for phase transitions is constructed, by integrating out short-distance non-zero modes in the UV.
+These UV modes screen the modes in the IR and generate thermal mass corrections~\cite{Dolan:1973qd}.
 Capturing such effects requires resummation of perturbative expansions.
-It is the scalar field zero modes that undergo the phase transition, and since they are static and live in three spatial dimensions, this procedure is called high-temperature dimensional reduction.
+The scalar field zero modes undergo the phase transition, and since they are static and live in three spatial dimensions, this procedure is called high-temperature dimensional reduction.
 We describe this in more detail in section~\ref{sec:HT-EFT}.

 In models with classical scale invariance, all fields are massless at classical level, and massive modes are generated radiatively at loop level by quantum corrections.
 This is called dimensional transmutation~\cite{Coleman:1973}.
 Physical masses depend on the vacuum expectation value of the scalar field which is typically much larger than the nucleation temperature, thus $\frac{m}{T} \gg \pi$, seemingly invalidating the use of HT expansion.